-The Fund’s single largest investment is Kaingaroa Timberlands, in which we have a 42% stake.
+The Guardians' single largest investment is Kaingaroa Timberlands, in which we have a 42% stake.
 Covering around 178,000 hectares of planted forest, Kaingaroa is widely recognised as one of the world’s premier softwood plantations and is a major supplier of logs to the domestic and export markets.
 Our investment partners in Kaingaroa include PSP Investments and Kakano Investments, a collective of iwi groups which are also part-owners of the underlying land.
 The forest is managed by Timberlands Ltd, which is wholly owned by the Kaingaroa partnership, to Forest Stewardship Council certification standard.

-In late 2015 the Fund partnered with Ngāi Tahu Property and New Ground Capital to invest in a new housing development at Hobsonville Point, Auckland.
-Already an established and successful subdivision, the investment is an ideal access point for the Fund’s first direct property development.
-The NZ$113 million project will see 208 new homes developed by the end of 2018.
-Construction began on the site in early 2017.
+In late 2015 we partnered with Ngāi Tahu Property and New Ground Capital to invest in a new housing development at Hobsonville Point, Auckland.
+Already an established and successful subdivision, the investment is an ideal access point for our first direct property development.
+The NZ$113 million project has seen 208 new homes developed since construction began on the site in early 2017.
 Kerepeti, as the development is now known, is located across two super lot sites totalling two hectares called Kerewhenua (111 homes) and Uku (97 homes).
-Each super lot will consist of a mix of apartments, terraced homes and walk-up apartments, with around 70% of the properties priced under the Auckland median house price and 30% of the properties priced at $600k or less.
-The Fund will be contributing 48% of the capital required for the development.
+Each super lot consists of a mix of apartments, terraced homes and walk-up apartments, with around 70% of the properties priced under the Auckland median house price and 30% of the properties priced at $600k or less.
+We will be contributing 48% of the capital required for the development.

 Rural Land Portfolio

-In 2010 the Fund began to build a portfolio of rural land investments.
+In 2010 we began to build a portfolio of rural land investments.
 We see rural land as a relatively under-developed asset class delivering a range of investment exposures and being a good diversifier for the Fund.
 Our local farms, located in Southland, Waikato, Otago and Canterbury, are managed by FarmRight.
 A key focus on all farms is ensuring Health and Safety and Environmental systems exceed legal requirements, and that significant capital is invested to upgrade effluent systems in particular.
 In late 2017 we made our first offshore rural investment, taking a stake in leading Australian beef stud Palgrove.
 We are continuing to consider opportunities offshore and in other rural sectors locally.